 Timing and Duration of Vomiting Episodes

 Vomiting typically occurs within hours to a day after vaccination.
-It rarely starts immediately at the injection time unless related to distress or gag reflex triggered by crying.
+It rarely starts at the exact moment of injection unless it is related to crying, gagging, or distress during the visit.

 How Vaccines Trigger Vomiting: The Biological Mechanism